Chesapeake prosecutor says state troopers’ deadly force in 2021 I-664 pursuit was justified

 Price was pronounced dead at the scene.

-According to the Commonwealth’s Attorney, the facts of the incident show that the Trooper lawfully performed his duties at the time and that no further actions will be sought.
+According to Hamel, the facts of the incident show that the trooper lawfully performed his duties at the time and that no further actions will be sought.